 To exchange very sensitive data (such as manufacturer's trade secrets and sensitive production data), a session key shall be used for secure sessions.
-The defined Security Association Establishment procedure in oneM2M TS-0003 [b-Y.oneM2M TS-0003] results in a TLS or DTLS session which protects the data via a secure session establishment.
+The defined Security Association Establishment procedure in oneM2M TS-0003 [b-oneM2M TS-0003] results in a TLS or DTLS session which protects the data via a secure session establishment.
 Such a secure connection shall be established to protect the confidential and sensitive data in industrial domain.